Watch Us Work It

 "Watch Us Work It" is a single by the US new wave band Devo, produced by Teddybears.
-It was originally released in 2007, and was featured in a commercial for Dell.
-It was subsequently re-released, on vinyl, in 2008.
-The song was included on the deluxe version of the band's ninth studio album Something for Everybody which was released on June 15, 2010.
+It was originally released on July 27, 2007, and was featured in a commercial for Dell.
+It was subsequently re-released, on vinyl, in December 2008.
+The song was included on the deluxe version of the band's ninth studio album Something for Everybody, which was released on June 15, 2010.
 The song features a sample drum track from "The Super Thing" from Devo's 1981 album New Traditionalists.

 The band announced in a July 23, 2007, MySpace bulletin that a full-length music video would be created, and the song itself is now available on iTunes and eMusic.
 Gerald Casale said that this song was chosen from a batch that the band was working on.
 The music video was released in September 2007, directed by Jonas Åkerlund, and is an extended version of the Dell commercial, without product shots.
 The song appears in the video game Dance Dance Revolution Universe 3.

 MVD Audio announced a vinyl maxi-single of "Watch Us Work It" for release in 2008.
 Released on December 9, 2008, it contains three previously unreleased versions of the song, and a remix of The Attery Squash song "Devo Was Right About Everything" by the band.
 It is the first physical single released by Devo since "Post Post-Modern Man" in 1990.

 A music video of the "Still Workin' Mix" featuring the band, without drummer Josh Freese, appeared on the Nickelodeon TV show Yo Gabba Gabba! in March 2010.